-Suburban woman mauled to death by her French bulldog
+Chicago area woman mauled to death by her French bulldog, coroner says

-INGLESIDE, Ill. — A suburban woman was mauled to death inside her home by her pet dog Saturday.
+INGLESIDE, Ill. — A Chicago area woman was apparently mauled to death inside her home by her pet dog over the weekend.

 Lisa Urso, 52, was found in the back of her Ingleside home by a friend Saturday evening.
-She had been attacked by her French bulldog.
+Lake County Coroner Dr. Howard Cooper said she had been attacked by her French bulldog.

-According to Lake County Coroner Dr. Howard Cooper, Urso had recently adopted the dog and it had originally been bred to fight.
+The dog was recently adopted by Urso, and had originally been bred to fight, Cooper said.

 “It (injury) wasn’t the neck, most were in her legs and arms,” Cooper said.
 “Some on her torso as well.
 Just a lot of bites.
 A lot of scratching.
 I hate to say it but unfortunately, it was a vicious attack.”